MajicDesigns/MIDI_PercussionKit/README.md

 # MIDI Percussion Kit

-Arduino sketch to Manage and play MIDI percussion instruments.
+Arduino sketch to manage and play MIDI percussion instruments.

 The interface is designed around a piezo sensor, but any digital inputs can be used to trigger the instrument.